holyaustin/LetsFundDeSci/README.md

 ![Project Marketplace](./screenshots/letsfund3.png)
 The contract is designed around two primary structures: CharityStruct and SupportStruct, representing a charity and a supporter, respectively.

-## Key features:

-- createCharity: Allows a user to create a new charity.
-- updateCharity: Allows the charity owner to update the details of an existing charity.
-- deleteCharity: Allows the charity owner or contract owner to delete a charity.
-- toggleBan: Allows the contract owner to ban or unban a charity.
-- donate: Allows a user to donate to a charity.
-- changeTax: Allows the contract owner to change the tax percentage.
-- getCharity: Returns a single charity by its ID.
-- getCharities: Returns all existing charities.
-- getMyCharities: Returns all charities created by the caller.
-- getSupports: Returns all supporters for a specific charity.

 ## Running the Application